csscomb/csscomb/src/plugins/csscomb.sugar/README.markdown

-# CSSComb.sugar for Espresso 2
+# CSScomb.sugar for Espresso 2

 1. Install [ShellActions.sugar](https://github.com/onecrayon/ShellActions-sugar)
 2. Install [CSScomb.sugar](https://github.com/miripiruni/CSScomb/downloads)
-3. CSSComb menu item will be available in the Actions menu when working with CSS.
+3. CSScomb menu item will be available in the Actions menu when working with CSS.